gleissen/1b-monads-dpll-smt/README.md

 Try to write pretty Haskell.
 Haskell allows you to write beautiful and concise code.
 Good solutions are almost always short.
-If your functions are becoming too big, with many case-splis and special cases, take a step back and think if there is a simpler way of doing it.
+If your functions are becoming too big, with many case-splis, take a step back and think if there is a simpler way of doing it.

 You can use ``http://learnyouahaskell.com/chapters`` as a reference, if there's some concepts you are unsure about.
 Unless stated otherwise, you're allowed to use functions from the Haskell standard library ``https://hackage.haskell.org/package/base``.
-If you come across a function you're not familiar with, or you're looking for a specific function and can guess its name, try using ``https://hoogle.haskell.org/``, a search engine for Haskell functions.
+If you come across a function you're not familiar with, or you're looking for a specific function and can guess its name or type, try using ``https://hoogle.haskell.org/``, a search engine for Haskell functions.
 You can search by name, or by type.

 Try writing idiomatic Haskell code.
 For example, here is a style guide you can use as a reference: ``https://kowainik.github.io/posts/2019-02-06-style-guide``.

 If you're using VSCode's Haskell extension, it will also give you refactoring hints on how to make your code nicer.
 We will show you our own reference solution in the TA sessions after the deadline.

 Last, have fun!
 You're going to write a functioning SAT and SMT solver on your own!
 Isn't that great?
 We think there's no better way of understanding something